Skip to content

 Choosing the Right Coverage Amount for 16 Years

 The appropriate death benefit depends on what your household would need if your income were suddenly removed.
-Common considerations include income replacement, remaining mortgage balance, childcare or education expenses, and general living costs during a transition period.
+For many families, the “true need” is a blend of income replacement, mortgage payoff, childcare or education expenses, and general living costs during a transition period.

-The goal is to choose an amount you can comfortably maintain for the full 16 years.
-Term insurance only works if the policy stays in force—consistency matters more than maximizing coverage.
+It’s also important to choose an amount you can comfortably maintain for the full 16 years.
+Term insurance only works if the policy stays in force.
+Consistency matters more than maximizing coverage on paper.

 Common Mistakes with Shorter and Custom Term Lengths

 A frequent mistake is choosing a shorter term solely to reduce premium, without confirming that the need truly ends when the policy expires.
-Another is assuming non-standard term lengths are always harder to obtain or less competitive, which is not always the case.
+A second common mistake is assuming non-standard term lengths are always hard to obtain or less competitive.
+Depending on the carrier and your profile, custom terms can still be very competitive, and sometimes they line up better with the actual financial job your policy needs to do.

 Why Work With Diversified Insurance Brokers?

 Since 1980, Diversified Insurance Brokers has helped families and business owners align life insurance coverage with real financial timelines.
-We compare term lengths, underwriting approaches, carrier rules, and pricing so your policy fits your plan—without guesswork.
+We compare term lengths, underwriting approaches, carrier rules, and pricing so your policy fits your plan without guesswork.
+That includes helping you avoid mismatches—like choosing a term that ends too early, choosing a carrier that’s not favorable for your underwriting profile, or selecting a design that doesn’t match your long-term goals.

-You can learn more about our life insurance services, and if you’re also reviewing end-of-life protection options, explore our burial insurance resources.
+You can learn more about our life insurance services.
+If you’re also reviewing end-of-life protection needs, explore our burial insurance resources for additional planning support.

 Talk With an Advisor Today